hycsg/TryHackMe-Box-Answers/vulnversity/answers.md

 5. **Using the nmap flag -n what will it not resolve?**: DNS
 6. **What is the most likely operating system this machine is running?**: Ubuntu
 7. **What port is the web server running on?**: 3333
+8. **Its important to ensure you are always doing your reconnaissance thoroughly before progressing.
+Knowing all open services (which can all be points of exploitation) is very important, don't forget that ports on a higher range might be open so always scan ports after 1000 (even if you leave scanning in the background)**: No Answer Needed